 Every day, we read so many stories of heroism.
 From volunteer firefighters battling wildfires spanning hundreds of miles or rescue teams struggling to save lives after a volcanic eruption, to water rescue teams out on the Mediterranean rescuing stricken refugees trying to escape to a better life.

 We want to help.

-Teams are invited to submit an application to be considered for support in 2019.
-Applications will close at Christmas and we will announce our 2019 Volunteer Hero recipients in January 2020.
+Applications closed on 31st December 2019 and we will announce our 2019 Volunteer Hero recipients in January 2020.

 Like our National fund, the International Volunteer Heroes Fund is dedicated to providing support to volunteer teams who are in need of financial support.

 Our Distributors will be nominating rescue teams, but we would encourage applications from volunteer rescue organisations who feel their work is in need of support.

 HOW CAN I APPLY FOR FUNDING?